nikomatsakis/babysteps/content/blog/2024-09-26-overwrite-trait.markdown

 #### Associated type bounds are annoying, but perhaps not fatal

 Still, the fact that default bounds apply to associated types and `impl Trait` is a pain in the neck.
 For example, it implies that `Iterator::Item` would require its items to be `Overwrite`, which would prevent you from authoring iterators that iterate over structs with immutable fields.
-This can to some extent be overcome by associated type aliases (we could declare `Item` to be a “virtual associated type”, mapping to `Item2021` in older editions, which require `Overwrite`, and `ItemNext` in newer ones, which do not).
+This can to some extent be overcome by associated type aliases[^TC] (we could declare `Item` to be a “virtual associated type”, mapping to `Item2021` in older editions, which require `Overwrite`, and `ItemNext` in newer ones, which do not).

+[^TC]: Hat tip to TC, who pointed this out to me.

 ## Frequently asked questions